John-CFO/marina_webside/README.md

 # marina_webside
 # first draft_desktop version

-# the next plans are to add a footer, a second page for the gallery and a different background
+# the next plans are to add a second page for the gallery and make it responsive.